 Planning commissioners recommend approving Ramaco proposal

 February 2, 2018 Sheridan Press: In a four-to-one vote, Sheridan County Planning and Zoning commissioners voted to recommend that county commissioners approve a request from Ramaco Wyoming Coal Co. to rezone a property near Acme.
+Proponents of the proposal argued that Ramaco’s plan to build manufacturing and research facilities on the land would provide Sheridan County with jobs and economic diversity without drastically altering the land’s use.
+“To my way of thinking, this comes close to being the gold standard of the kinds of economic development we’ve been talking about in the area,” said Sheridan businessman Kim Love.
 Read the article here.

 Ramaco seeks to rezone property for research, manufacturing

 January 30, 2018 Sheridan Press: “Sheridan County needs to grow and diversify its tax base and an ideal way to do that is with the addition of privately funded light manufacturing and technology oriented jobs that pay well and attract skilled (workers) and their families to this area,” the letter of intent from Ramaco’s attorney Anthony T. Wendtland states.
 Read the article here.

 Ramaco Carbon announces production agreement

 November 8, 2017 Sheridan Press: Ramaco Carbon announced a production partnership agreement with Carbon, a Silicon Valley-based 3-D manufacturing company.
 Under the agreement, Ramaco Carbon will produce a variety of products and component parts for third parties using Carbon’s 3-D printers.
 These components will be manufactured at Ramaco’s Wyoming iPark industrial facility outside of Sheridan.
 Read the article here.

 Coal seeks new life as carbon fiber for submarines